 ‘Germany’s Last Kaiser - Wilhelm II and political decision-making in Imperial Germany’, New Perspective, Volume 4, Number 3, March 1999 Online article

 From 2001 – 2005 Annika Mombauer chaired AA312 and AA319, and its associated residential school AXR312: Total War and Social Change: Europe 1914-1955.
 She has written a number of teaching units for this course, and has also contributed teaching units on the New German Cinema to AA310: Film and Television History and on the German Empire to A200: Exploring History: Medieval to Modern 1400-1900.
 She served as deputy chair of the MA in History, and as co-chair of the second-level course A200: Exploring History: Medieval to Modern 1400-1900.
 She has also written a course unit on the end of the Austro-Hungarian Empire for A326: Empire 1492-1975.
 From November 2010 to January 2012 she co-chaired the production course team for the new third level twentieth century history course A327 Europe 1914-1989: war, peace, modernity, first presented in October 2013, for which she has written teaching units on the origins and the nature of the First World War.
+She has served as a module team member on the interdisciplinary module A105.

 |War, Conflict and Politics Research Group||Group||Faculty of Arts|